ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/matrixfield.md

 # Matrix field type

-This Field represents and handles a table of rows and columns of data.
+This field represents and handles a table of rows and columns of data.

 | Name     | Internal name | Expected input |
 |----------|---------------|----------------|